-On November 13, 2009, CellFor and 7273177 Canada Inc. entered into the CellFor License Agreement (which was subsequently assumed by New CellFor, as licensor, and the Corporation, as licensee, pursuant to the Arrangement), pursuant to which the Corporation acquired a paid-up, non-exclusive, non-transferable worldwide license to use the intellectual property related to CellFor's proprietary germplasm of black and red spruce currently cryo-preserved in New CellFor's tissue banks.
-The License Agreement also provides that CellFor (now New CellFor) shall store and provide for the upkeep of the spruce germplasm free of charge until such time as the Corporation wishes to take physical possession of it.
+On November 13, 2009, CellFor and 7273177 Canada Inc. entered into the CellFor License Agreement (which was subsequently assumed by New CellFor, as licensor, and the Corporation, as licensee, pursuant to the Arrangement), pursuant to which the Corporation acquired a paid-up, non-exclusive, non-transferable worldwide license to use the intellectual property related to CellFor's proprietary germplasm of black and red spruce.
 The license to the related intellectual property continues until the 20th anniversary of the License Agreement.
 Aside from an initial payment of \$10.00, there are no payments or royalties associated with the License Agreement.